mycelial/mycelial/README.md

 ## How do I get started?

-Follow our [Setup Instructions](/docs/Setup.md) to install clients and servers.
+Follow our [Tutorial](/docs/Tutorial.md) to start using Mycelial from the command line.

-## How do I move my data from A to B?

-Follow our [getting started](/docs/Getting_Started.md) guides which walk you through how to set up data pipelines.

 ## API